 TLS encryption ensures that network communication between servers is secure.
 You can configure YugabyteDB to use TLS to encrypt intra-cluster and client to server network communication.
 Yugabyte recommends enabling encryption in transit in YugabyteDB clusters and clients to ensure privacy and integrity of data transferred over the network.

-Read more about enabling Encryption in transit in YugabyteDB.
+For more information, see Encryption in transit in YugabyteDB.

 Enable encryption at rest

 Encryption at rest ensures that data at rest, stored on disk, is protected.
-You can configure YugabyteDB with a user generated symmetric key to perform cluster-wide encryption.
+You can configure YugabyteDB with a self-generated symmetric key to perform cluster-wide encryption.